-A third area of opportunity is in the use of SBND-PRISM in minimizing the impact of cross-section modeling uncertainties in an analysis investigating a model that predicts, for example, an off-axis-dependent excess of electron-neutrino interactions.
+A third area of opportunity is in the use of SBND-PRISM to minimize the impact of cross-section modeling uncertainties in analyses investigating models that predict, for example, an off-axis–dependent excess of electron-neutrino interactions.
 As shown in \cref{fig:prism_events}, a key feature of the SBND-PRISM effect lies in the correlation between neutrino energy and position in the detector.
-The modeling of neutrino-nucleus interactions has large uncertainties, which affect both the estimation of the number of neutrino events and the determination of the neutrino energy spectrum.
+The modeling of neutrino–nucleus interactions has large uncertainties, which affect both the estimation of the number of neutrino events and the determination of the neutrino energy spectrum.
 Combined with flux uncertainties, these are the main limiting factors in many analyses.
-However, the neutrino–nucleus interaction uncertainties are independent of the detector geometry, and the on-axis to off-axis flux uncertainties are strongly correlated as they originate in meson decay kinematics.
+However, neutrino–nucleus interaction uncertainties are independent of the detector geometry, and the on-axis to off-axis flux uncertainties are strongly correlated as they originate in meson decay kinematics.
 Therefore, the SBND-PRISM technique offers a promising venue to mitigate the limitations arising from these dominant uncertainties.

-A fourth area of opportunity is utilizing the difference between the muon and electron neutrino spectra.
+An additional handle within this framework comes from the difference between the muon- and electron-neutrino spectra.
 The distributions previously shown in \cref{fig:prism_events} are better highlighted in \cref{fig:ratios} (bottom), which shows the ratio of electron- to muon-neutrino CC events in SBND as a function of the off-axis angle.
-This ratio has a clear dependence on the off-axis angle.
-The number of $\nu_{\mu}$ events drops more rapidly with the off-axis angle compared to the number of $\nu_e$ events.
+This ratio has a clear dependence on the off-axis angle, with the number of $\nu_{\mu}$ events dropping more rapidly than the number of $\nu_e$ events.
 The ratio changes by about 27\% from the on-axis region to the most off-axis region.
-This asymmetry between $\nu_e$ and $\nu_\mu$ provides an extra handle for any analysis where the signal is contributed by the $\nu_{\mu}$ flux while the background is contributed primarily by the $\nu_e$ flux.
-In the next section we illustrate how the PRISM technique can impact systematic uncertainties in a sterile neutrino oscillation search.
+This asymmetry between $\nu_e$ and $\nu_\mu$ provides an extra handle for analyses in which the signal is dominated by the $\nu_{\mu}$ flux while the background is contributed primarily by the $\nu_e$ flux.
+In the next section we illustrate how the SBND-PRISM technique can impact systematic uncertainties in a sterile neutrino oscillation search.

-\subsection{An Application: Impact of SBND-PRISM on Systematic Uncertainties}
+\subsection{An application: Impact of SBND-PRISM on systematic uncertainties}